Volunteer Program Costs

 There are tour guides and drivers in abundance living and working from the guesthouse so arranging a tour of the temples is simple.
 Our office is also located on the ground floor, making for easy communication, and coordination.
 Enjoy the energy of the house, visiting with travelers and the other volunteers both from the PLF and other organizations who also house their staff with us.
 Visit the Seven Candles Website or read the reviews on Trip Advisor.

 Daily meals, drinks and whatever else you may need/want while you are here.
 This one is up to you: street food and cheap meals for $3 USD or less, air-conditioned restaurants and iced coffee for $10 USD meals, or steak and massages for a special treat of your choosing.

-Transportation out to school, $15 USD per day.
+Transportation out to school, via tuk tuk, $15 USD per day.
+If you are volunteering in a group please note that a tuk tuk can transport 4 people maximum.
 Our schools are out in the countryside, the furthest being about 45 minutes from Siem Reap.
-Our tuktuk drivers will be invaluable to you, acting as translators, helping in the classroom, and helping to find any supplies you might need around town.
+Our tuk tuk drivers will be invaluable to you, acting as translators, helping in the classroom, and helping to find any supplies you might need around town.

 A PLF T-shirt to wear to class; we will give you one, extras are $5 USD each.